swoji/alx-higher_level_programming/0x11-python-network_1/README.md

 This project involved learning how to use the `urllib` and `requests` Python libraries to send and receive HTTP messages to URL's.
-I practiced sending `GET` and `POST` requests, fetching JSON resources, and interacting with API's (GitHub API, and Twitter API).
+I practiced sending `GET` and `POST` requests, fetching JSON resources, and interacting with GitHub API.

 ## Tasks :page_with_curl: